Thursday, August 10, 2006

 My daughter thought the room was small, but I thought it was pretty big for European standards.
 It had a balcony, too, no less.
 I was impressed.
 I was also glad we'd found a good deal for it online.
 It was the Locanda Sant'Agostin.

 We headed back out for some more pictures, sightseeing, shopping, and dinner.
-My daughter saw a Chinese restaurant that she wanted to try, so we braved the cover charge and service charge again for dinner.
-It was actually pretty good, and my daughter found she liked the lemon soda with the pulp.
+My daughter saw a Chinese restaurant that she wanted to try,

 She also found her favorite gelato flavors were nocciola (hazelnut), Nutella, and cioccolato (chocolate).
 We frequently made stops for a scoop or two of gelato for her.